jam3scampbell/music/README.md

 # Command Line Music Player

-A true hacker must never leave the command line.
+A true hacker must never touch the mouse.
 This script provides terminal commands that emulate a Spotify-like music player.
 Songs are saved as YouTube links in txt files.
 Each txt file is a playlist.

 ## Setup